swift-server/sswg/proposals/0022-discordbm.md

 ### Initial committers (how long working on project)
 The project has been public on Github for more than 8 months.
 Even before that it was being used as a private library in one of my projects, but ~80+ % of the development has happened after I made it public.
-99.9+ % of the project is just written by me, but there has been 2 other contributors, one of them being Gwynne Raskind.
+99.9+ % of the project is just written by me, but there have been 2 other contributors, one of them being Gwynne Raskind.

 I am aware of how a project is supposed to make changes, and think it's a good thing to have a second contributor review your PRs before a merge and possibly catch some errors.

-That why **I want to also ask for another maintainer for DiscordBM.** Anyone who's interested, please let me know in the Swift forums / Vapor's Discord server / Email / Twitter / Mastodon.
+That's why **I want to also ask for another maintainer for DiscordBM.** Anyone who's interested, please let me know in the Swift forums / Vapor's Discord server / Email / Twitter / Mastodon.
 The related links are available on my Github profile.

 ## Maturity